Wellington station (MBTA): Boston and Maine station

 The Boston and Maine Railroad's Western Route main line was built through the east side of what is now Medford in 1845, and the Medford branch from Medford Junction to Medford Square opened in 1847.
-Wellington station, located between 5th Street and 6th Street about 0.2 miles to the south of Medford Junction, served as the connection between the mainline and the Medford branch.
+Wellington station, also called Medford Junction, was in use by 1852.
+Located between 5th Street and 6th Street about 0.2 miles to the south of the junction, it served as the connection between the mainline and the Medford branch.
 The station was originally located in Everett; the east tract of Wellington Farm, including the station area, was annexed to Medford in 1875.
 By the 1920s, Wellington station was a two-story wooden building located on the west side of the tracks.
 The station building was abandoned around 1943, along with Glenwood and Park Street on the branch, to reduce the B&M tax bill.
 The station served only Medford Branch local service by the 1940s; it closed with the end of passenger service on the branch on October 1, 1957.